ErasmusMC-Bioinformatics/streeklab-haarlem/README.md

 The docker-compose file can be customized to your needs, for example to specify the ports for each Galaxy server to run on, or the location to store the data and database.

-Config settings for Galaxy itself can be passed as environment variables, more information can be found at the [docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) repository.

 #### Change ports

 ```yml